dedeibel/clojure-cheatsheets/src/clj-jvm/README.markdown

 Output files are:

+* `cheatsheet-no-tooltips-no-cdocs-summary.html`
+* `cheatsheet-tiptip-cdocs-summary.html`
+* `cheatsheet-tiptip-no-cdocs-summary.html`
-* `cheatsheet-full.html`
+* `cheatsheet-use-title-attribute-cdocs-summary.html`
-* `cheatsheet-embeddable.html`
+* `cheatsheet-use-title-attribute-no-cdocs-summary.html`

-    The full version is a standalone HTML file that is useful for viewing locally with a web browser while testing changes to the program.
+    Five different full versions of the standalone HTML files are generated, plus one "embeddable" version (see below).
+The full versions are standalone HTML files that are useful for viewing locally with a web browser while testing changes to the program, or for publishing on the web.
+Several contain links to files in the cheatsheet_files subdirectory, and those must also be published.

+    They differ only in whether they have tooltip text on the Clojure symbols or not, and if so, whether those use HTML-standard title attribute text or a JavaScript-based method using TipTip and jQuery.
+Another variation between tooltip-enhanced versions are whether the tooltip text includes only the doc string for the symbol, or in addition a 1- or 2-line summary of how many examples and comments exist for the symbol on ClojureDocs.org.

+* `cheatsheet-embeddable-for-clojure.org.html`

     The embeddable version is almost the same, except only includes those things needed for publishing easily at [http://clojure.org/cheatsheet][cheatsheet].